The Author

 When I’m asked why I use WordPress for my nonprofits, I often have to take pause.
 Why?
 Well, there are so many good reasons.
 I suppose the pithy answer here would be, “why re-invent the wheel?”
 WordPress and its far-reaching providers of themes and plugins have already done the heavy lifting with the technical parts.
 Thus, allowing for more of the website’s budget to be concentrated on outreach and fundraising.

-Sure, there are a couple of other CMS (content management system) competitors still out there (Joomla, Squarespace, Wix and and Drupal, to name the more familiar ones).
+There are other competitors to CMS, including Squarespace, Joomla, Wix, and Drupal.
 But, they don’t have nearly as many app and theme options as WordPress.
-Clearly, WordPress is the big dog when it comes to website platforms.
+Clearly, WordPress is the big dog in the website platform arena.
 And that makes a big difference.

 Let’s take a quick look at WordPress.
 It is the choice for nearly 65% of the CMS market share, and 43% of all websites.
 (Nonprofit organizations and commercial enterprises alike.)